yasserhessein/Neonatal-Jaundice-Detection-SVMSMOTE/README.md

-# Neonatal Jaundice Detection Using Image Processing and Machine Learning
+# Neonatal Jaundice Detection Using Machine Learning

 A non-invasive diagnostic system for early detection of neonatal jaundice using facial image analysis and machine learning, developed by Dr. Yasir Hussein Shakir.